 Furthermore, embedded Machine Learning capabilities push these predictive tools to a new level, allowing companies to build smart applications like predictive pricing and maintenance.

-First of all, it is important to note that not all S/4HANA migration projects are done in the same way (and therefore, the expertise you will require and obtain will depend on the type of project you are involved in.
+First of all, it is important to note that not all S/4HANA migration projects work in the same way (and therefore, the expertise you will require and obtain will depend on the type of project you are involved in.

 A greenfield implementation refers to the process of adopting S/4HANA and designing its ERP system from scratch.
 This approach parts from the business and operational needs of the system to then come up with the technical infrastructure that will make it possible.
 Greenfield projects can be applied when an organization has no previous ERP system or processes in place, as well as when it wants to design a completely new one.

 Conversely, brownfield implementations part from already present processes or systems and convert them to the S/4HANA platform.
-This process involves the revision of the entire previous ecosystem and the optimisation of existing processes.
-It is often applied by companies who are already working with SAP’s previous suite (ECC6 and want to upgrade to S/4HANA.
+This process involves the revision of the entire previous ecosystem and then the optimisation of existing processes.
+Companies who are already working with SAP’s previous suite (ECC6 and want to upgrade to S/4HANA, often apply it.

 Preparation is fundamental.
 A successful migration to S/4HANA is dependent on the proper outlining of a series of key processes.
-Since the ERP suite is designed with a one source of truth approach, these involve integrating all relevant data into the same data pools.
+Since the ERP suite has a one source of truth approach, these involve integrating all relevant data into the same data pools.
 The processes will be approached differently in greenfield and brownfield migrations.

 For example, all accounting-related data will be entered once into the Universal Journal.
 A similar process will be carried out to unify all partner-related information into the Business Partner data pool.
 A thorough mapping and configuration of New Asset Accounting will be required to migrate to S/4HANA finance, etc.